Code-Institute-Submissions/milestoneoneproject/README.md

 - As a recruiter, I want to know more about the background of each professional, because I need to determine if the contractor is a good fit for my contracting needs.
 - As a project manager, I want to know more about the fields that bSentient Specialize in, because I need to determine whether bSentient is a suitable partner for my development outsourcing needs.
 - As a customer, I want to read some bSentient success stories, because it gives me confidence that I have a reliable partner.
-- As a customer, I want a list of customers bSentient already helped, because it gives me confidence that I have a reliable partner.
+- As a customer, I want a example of customers bSentient already helped, because it gives me confidence that I have a reliable partner.
-- As a customer, I want to link up with the owners and contractors via social media, because I need as much information as possible to determine if they are the right partners for me.
+- As a customer, I want to link up with the owners and contractors via social media for the future, because I need as much information as possible to determine if they are the right partners for me.
 - As a customer, I want to subscribe to the bSentient news feed, because I want to remain aware of new and updated products and trainings.

 <h2>Features</h2>